HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx OFFICIAL PROBABLE CAUSE ---

-xxx The reason for the faulty instrument readings was, supposedly, that the heating element in the pistol-sized pitot tube, on this 80 million dollar Airbus airliner, was unable to melt the ice that was accumulating on it, (Even though the pitot tube on a primary single-engine student trainer has no trouble melting the ice).
+xxx The reason for the faulty instrument readings was, supposedly, that the heating element in the pistol-sized pitot tube, which reports airspeed, on this 200 million dollar Airbus airliner, was unable to melt the ice that was accumulating on it, (Even though the pitot tube on a primary single-engine student trainer has no trouble melting the ice).

-xxx (As stated abpve, the official explanation for the faulty airspeed information was that the pitot tube heating element in this 80 million dollar Airbus 330 did not get hot enough to melt the ice that was accumulating - -nonsense.)
+xxx (As stated above, the official explanation for the faulty airspeed information was that the pitot tube heating element in this 200 million dollar Airbus 330 did not get hot enough to melt the ice that was accumulating - -nonsense.)

 xxx Actually, instrument failure procedures are taught during even the most basic private pilot instrument flight training.

-xxx The official explanation may, in fact, be the actual reason for this Air France Atlantic Ocean crash, but, to me, it seems to be somewhat unlikely that 3 very experienced pilots were unable to exercise the same very basic airmanship qualities that are taught in private pilot instrument training.
+xxx The official explanation may, in fact, be the actual reason for this Air France Atlantic Ocean crash, but, to me, it seems to be somewhat unlikely that 2 very experienced pilots, flying one of the most advanced airliners in the world, were unable to exercise the same very basic airmanship qualities that are taught in private pilot instrument training.

 xxx So, therefore, because of the airlines huge financial committment in purchasing 2-engine airliners, the question has to be asked - "Was the very unlikely explanation, for the crash of Air France #447, concocted, with media assistance, to cover-up the ocean crash of a 2-engine airliner, after an engine failure ? ? ?.